Jinja essentials

 This example demonstrates filtering active users from CTX.my_user_list.

-List Comprehension with Conditions
+List comprehension with conditions

 • Purpose: Allows you to filter data based on specific criteria.